kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

     fmt = "kili",
 )
 ```
-will export all the assets payloads and the associated labels, with one json file per asset, into the `/tmp/export.zip` folder.

 ### Kili format, one file for the whole project
+This code snippet exports the assets payloads and the associated labels, with one json file per asset, into the `/tmp/export.zip` folder.
 ```python
 from kili.client import Kili
 kili = Kili()